SAP/crossplane-provider-hana/README.md

 ### Client

-The [HANA client repo](https://github.com/SAP/go-hdb) is used for this provider.
+The [go-hdb client](https://github.com/SAP/go-hdb) is used by this provider.

 ## Testing